Jean-Léon Maître Chef d'équipe Tel: / Fax:

 Separation force measurement

-Zebrafish mesoderm progenitors are brought into contact before being separated by pulling the micropipettes apart while applying increasing pressures in a stepwise fashion with the left micropipette.
+8-cell stage blastomeres are separated by pulling the micropipettes apart while applying increasing pressures in a stepwise fashion with the right-hand side micropipette.